 Author: Maria Jacobs

 Hello, I’m Maria Eva Jacobs, and I have lived with Bipolar Disorder my entire adult life.
-The dark details of my life-long struggle, include a dual diagnosis and symptoms of schizoaffective disorder such as persecutory delusions, paranoia, suicidal ideation, subsequent inpatient treatment, and the loss of faith in God, whom I was raised to believe in since birth.
+The dark details of my struggle with bipolar mania include paranoia, suicidal ideation, subsequent inpatient treatment.
 That is all in my past.

 I am in remission today.
 Essentially, all of the major areas of my life are stable, and even thriving; my work, my relationships, my craft and most especially my faith.
 All of which suffered tremendously as I tried desperately to navigate my life amidst the grueling effects that this disease had on me over the years.